 “Such an important discussion to be having!” – ReadyRelateEducation tweet

 INCOGNITO MODE: A PLAY ABOUT PORN.
 A generational exploration of pornography in the digital age.
 Directed by Chelsea Haberlin.
 Devised & Written by Marcus Youssef.
-In collaboration with & featuring the 5th term students of Studio 58.
+In collaboration with students from Studio 58/Langara College.

 Set and Prop Design by Lauchlin Johnston.
 Costume Design by Chantal Short.
 Lighting Design by Andrew Pye.
 Video Design by Candelario Andrade.
 Sound Design by Heather Kemski.
 Choreography by Tara Cheyenne Friedenberg.
 Sexual Health Educators – Kristen Gilbert and Kenji Maeda.

 Produced by Studio 58/Langara College and Neworld Theatre in conjunction with the Social Sciences and Humanities Research Council of Canada and the “IMPACTS: Collaborations to Address Sexual Violence on Campus” project directed by Dr. Shaheen Shariff, James McGill Professor at McGill University.

 - March 19-25, 2018 (The P*rn Project), Risky Nights Series at Studio 58/Langara College, Vancouver BC